breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

     * CSS and designing an aesthetically appealing form.

-!!! example "Screenshot: HTML Form"
+??? success "Screenshot: HTML Form"

     Your html file should now look like this.